tazama-lf/docs/Product/Archive/Architecture/Security.md

 ### Intermediate

-Tazama platform recommends having at-least 2 subnets (internal and DMZ) but it does not require that.
+Tazama system recommends having at-least 2 subnets (internal and DMZ) but it does not require that.

 ![](../../../images/IBudgetNetwork.png)

 ### Enterprise-grade

-Tazama platform is designed to be installed in enterprise grade infrastructure.
+Tazama system is designed to be installed in enterprise grade infrastructure.
 It implies having multiple subnets includes a DMZ.

 ![](../../../images/IdealNetwork.png)